 - Presentation of research findings.

-The first three blocks of course work in years 1 & 2 focuses on the principles underlying rigorous research.
+The coursework in years 1 & 2 focuses on the principles underlying rigorous research epidemiology, biostatistics, and ethics.
 The final didactic block will focus on Evidence-Based Medicine, providing a bridge from the pre-clinical coursework to clerkships by focusing on the application of research to patient care.

 Oversight of scholarly progress is provided by the faculty advisor, and mentors.
 Students are also assigned a track advisor who will help navigate the process and milestones; offer feedback on their study; and follow their progress.

 The scholarly product that fulfills the graduation requirement will be based on research begun and carried out after entering medical school.
 Most projects will involve proposing a specific hypothesis or asking a question, obtaining and analyzing data, and synthesizing the results to demonstrate how the results help answer the research question.
-However, this model may not pertain to projects in the Medical Humanities, Global Health, or Quantitative Biomedicine tracks.
+However, this model may not pertain to projects in the Medical Humanities, Global Health, or Quantitative Biomedicine tracks, Community Health, Anti-racism, and Innovations in Health care.
 Students working in one of these tracks consult the Track Advisor for additional guidance.
 For summer projects with an external mentor, students should share these guidelines so that the mentor is aware of the expectations and timelines.